OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

     "Acc4",    "Loc1",  "US", "FL",  "5,000,000"
     "Acc4",    "Loc2",  "US", "FL",  "6,000,000"
     "Acc4",    "Loc3",  "US", "TX",  "7,000,000"
+    "Acc4",    "Loc4",  "US", "LA",  "1,000,000"
-    "Acc4",    "Loc4",  "MX", "02",  "0"
+    "Acc4",    "Loc5",  "MX", "02",  "0"

 The Florida sub-limit applies to the losses from Locations 1 and 2 and limits them to $10,000,000.
 The Texas sub-limit limits the Location 3 loss to $5,000,000.

-The US sub-limit applies to the sum of the **limited** state level losses of $10,000,000 and $5,000,000.
-The gross loss before policy terms is **$12,500,000**.
+The US sub-limit applies to the sum of the **limited** state level losses of $10,000,000 and $5,000,000, and to the $1,000,000 loss from Location 4 which is only subject to the US sub-limit .
+The total gross loss before policy terms is **$12,500,000**.

 The Florida and Texas sub-limits can be referred to as 'child' conditions, with the US sub-limit referred to as the 'parent' condition.

 'Nested' means that all locations in the child sub-limit regions also belong to the parent sub-limit region.
+There may be locations belonging to the parent sub-limit region but not any child sub-limit region.

 It is possible to represent an unlimited number of hierarchal levels in OED, but in practice the number of hierarchal levels rarely exceeds two.